yrwq/dotfiles/README.md

 This repository contains my personal collection of configuration files linux.
 Inspired by elena's [dotfiles](https://github.com/elenapan/dotfiles) and JavaCafe01's [dotfiles](https://github.com/JavaCafe01/dotfiles)
 I'm distro hopping a lot and i got tired of copying my dotfiles so i ended up here.
+This repository will always will be work in progress, so expect to find issues.
+The configuration probably won't match your setup out-of-box
+so you should edit the files to match your setup.

 I use the software above: